X16Community/x16-docs/X16 Reference - 05 - KERNAL.md

 For loads into the banked RAM area.
 The current RAM bank (in location `$00`) is used as the start point for the load along with the supplied address.
 If the load is large enough to advance to the end of banked RAM (`$BFFF`), the RAM bank is automatically advanced, and the load continues into the next bank starting at `$A000`.

-After the load, if .C is set, an error occurred and .A will contain the error code.
-If .C is clear, .X/.Y will point to the address of final byte loaded + 1.
+After the load, if c is set, an error occurred and .A will contain the error code.
+If c is clear, .X/.Y will point to the address of final byte loaded + 1.

 Note: One does not need to call `CLOSE` after `LOAD`.